yeshaswiniOpsmx/enterprise-argo/README.md

 #### Install ISD

-- Update forwarder.externalName URL.
-The actual DNS needs to be created after installation
+- Update forwarder.externalName URL in isd-minimal-values.yaml.
+The actual DNS needs to be created/updated after installation
 - Use below command to install ISD using the helm chart:

   ```console